toxicity188/QuestAdder/README.md

 ![KakaoTalk_20231003_174814890](https://github.com/toxicity188/QuestAdder/assets/114675706/f643eb0f-91ef-4bf2-972c-0aec5faeaedf)

-QuestAdder is a minecraft that help you to make a various quest.
+QuestAdder is a minecraft plugin that help you to make a various quest.

 ## Dependency
 Paper or that's fork